NanoComp/meep/doc/docs/Python_User_Interface.md

 **`sigma` [`number`]**
 —
 The coupling factor $\sigma_n / 2\pi$ between the polarization and the driving field.
-In magnetic ferrites, this is the Larmor precession frequency at the saturation field if `bias` is a unit vector.
+In magnetic ferrites, this is the Larmor precession frequency at the saturation field.

 **`frequency` [`number`]**
 —